Defining NuGet restore sources in the csproj

 • Gérald Barré

-If you use an internal NuGet server or just want to be explicit on the sources to use to restore package, you need to set the source in the NuGet configuration.
+If you use an internal NuGet server or want to be explicit about which sources to use for package restore, you need to configure them in NuGet.
 You can use the dotnet nuget command to manage sources:

 Shell